Partner

 You can go by taxi or Uber, rental car, or private tour.

+Cieneguilla and La Mesa de Piedra offer something rare so close to Lima.
 Anytime Manuel’s grandma says it’s time to go, I’m reminded why I love this place so much.

-If you want a meaningful, memorable, and truly authentic Day Trip Lima Peru, this is a must.
+If you want a meaningful, memorable, and truly authentic day trip Lima Peru, this is a must.

 And if you’re interested in exploring more classic Peruvian dishes or street foods, you’re in the right place!